Liquefied natural gas industry in Russia: After 2022 Russian invasion of Ukraine

 Following the February 2022 invasion of Ukraine, international sanctions have been placed on many Russian exports, but not directly on Russian LNG exports, although some countries have imposed bans on imports into their own countries including the USA, and in October 2022 the Baltic states and the UK.

 The EU continues to import LNG from Russia, and in 2022 increased their purchases by 35% to 13.8 million tons (19.2bcm).
 Spain is a major importer of Russian LNG in 2022 and 2023 at around 5m tons.
 France bought 3.6m tonnes and 4.9m tonnes went through Zeebrugge.
 In 2023 the EU was importing roughly the same amount of gas in LNG form, as it was receiving via pipelines, both around 25bcm p.a.

 The sanctions that apply to the LNG industry in Russia comprise mainly embargoes on technology and the supply of equipment from Europe and the USA that are needed to build new LNG plants as well as finance for projects.
 It is believed in 2023 by the sanction countries that the current restrictions will drastically reduce the opportunities for the industry’s expansion in Russia.
-In July and September 2023 the USA sanctioned individuals and entities, including non-Russian, the aim being to target engineering and construction companies that are involved in various oil and gas projects in Russia, including as of September 2023 the Arctic LNG2 plant and transshipment terminals.
+In July and September 2023 the USA sanctioned individuals and entities, including non-Russian, the aim being to target engineering and construction companies that are involved in various oil and gas projects in Russia, including as of September 2023 the Arctic LNG 2 plant and transshipment terminals.

-Arctic LNG2 trains two and three will be delayed as gas turbines are not available from the west to power the plant needing a reconfiguration of the system.
+Arctic LNG 2 trains two and three will be delayed as gas turbines are not available from the west to power the plant needing a reconfiguration of the system.
 Delays are also expected in completion of Arc7 ice-class tankers, until late 2024 and an LNG floating storage unit ordered from South Korea.
 Additional delays from sanctions means that 10 Arc7 ships being built by Russia may not be all completed by 2030 as Samsung Heavy Industries has refused to build blocks and equipment essential for these ships and Gaztransport & Technigaz suspended working with Russia in January 2023.

-In December 2023 Novatek announced that the start of Arctic LNG2 will be delayed after sending force majeure notices to some buyers citing sanctions imposed by the US in November make it impossible to supply gas, foreign investors from France, China and Japan had themselves declared “force majeure” halted their participation.
+In December 2023 Novatek announced that the start of Arctic LNG 2 will be delayed after sending force majeure notices to some buyers citing sanctions imposed by the US in November make it impossible to supply gas, foreign investors from France, China and Japan had themselves declared “force majeure” halted their participation.

 The main Baltic LNG equipment supply company Linde plc pulled out in 2022 due to sanctions issues and additional project suppliers of equipment have also been sanctioned by the US Treasury.